-6.2 Where you give us your consent to use your personal data
+6.2 Where you give us your consent to use your Personal Information

 We are allowed to use your data where you have specifically consented.

-We require your consent when we carry out background checks or collect sensitive information such as your race.
+We require your consent when we carry out background checks or collect sensitive information such as your ethnicity, etc.

 You have the right to withdraw your consent at any time.
 We have set out details regarding how you can go about this the section 5 above.

-6.3 Where using your personal data is necessary for us to carry out our obligations under our contract with you
+6.3 Where using your Personal Information is necessary for us to carry out our obligations under our contract with you

-We are allowed to use your personal data when it is necessary to do so for the performance of our contract with you, for example (but not limited to) providing you the service you registered with us for.
+We are allowed to use your Personal Information when it is necessary to do so for the performance of our contract with you, for example (but not limited to) providing you the information and/or services you registered with us for.

 6.4 Where processing is necessary for us to carry out our legal obligations

-As well as our obligations to you under any contract, we also have other legal obligations that we need to comply with and we are allowed to use your personal data when we need to in order to comply with those other legal obligations.
+As well as our obligations to you under any contract, we also have other legal obligations that we need to comply with and we are allowed to use your Personal Information when we need to in order to comply with those other legal obligations.

-7. DBS Code of Practice Policy Statement (for Prospela UK employees)
+7. DBS Code of Practice Policy Statement (for Prospela employees)

 Here we detail our DBS background checking policy for handling, use, storage, retention and disposal of certificates and certificate information of our employees.